 The issue of well integrity is fundamental to the concept of safety in relation to wells and especially fracking wells.
 This is perhaps the single biggest failure in the Pepper inquiry report where these issues are glossed over.
 It is not possible to guarantee the integrity of these wells over the long term and they will fail at some point.
-This is a major breach of intergenerational responsibilities as we must not create these wells when we know they will fail later.
+This is a major breach of inter-generational responsibilities as we must not create these wells when we know they will fail later.
+There are some really significant issues in this area and it is fundamental to water risks as leaking wells create water and air pollution.

 Estimates of well failure rates vary although the more conservative well failure rates found in the literature are between 4.6% and 8.9%.
 Further, a study from Alberta, Canada of more than 315,000 oil, gas and injection wells of various ages, (Watson and Bachu, 2009), shows that ‘injection wells’ into which liquids or gasses are pumped are 2-3 times more likely to leak than conventional ‘production wells’.